h3ll0clar1c3/h3ll0clar1c3.github.io/_posts/2020-06-11-SLAE_Assignment_1.md

 #### 5th Syscall (Duplicate File Descriptors for STDIN, STDOUT and STDERR)
 ------

-The dup2 syscall works by creating a loop and iterating 3 times to accomodate all 3 file descriptors loading into the accepted connection (providing an interactive bind shell session).
+The dup2 syscall works by creating a loop, and iterating 3 times to accomodate all 3 file descriptors loading into the accepted connection (providing an interactive bind shell session).

 To redirect IO to the descriptor, a loop is initiated with the ECX register, commonly known as the counter register.